Singapore University of Social Sciences

 The Singapore University of Social Sciences (SUSS) is a public autonomous university in Singapore.
-Established in 2017, SUSS focuses on applied degree programmes primarily in the social sciences.
-In 2017, SUSS received its inaugural class of 2,137 graduates.
+Established in 2017 through the restructuring of SIM University, SUSS focuses on applied degree programmes primarily in the social sciences.

-SUSS is organised into five Academic Schools, Institute for Adult Learning (IAL), SUSS Academy, College of Interdisciplinary and Experiential Learning and eight Centres.
+SUSS offers undergraduate and graduate programmes through six academic schools.
+Its continuing education offerings are delivered through SUSS Academy, while the Institute for Adult Learning (IAL) operates as an autonomous institute within SUSS.

-The Patron of SUSS is Singapore President Tharman Shanmugaratnam, the Chancellor is Halimah Yacob, and the Pro-Chancellor is Richard Eu.
+The Patron of SUSS is Singapore President Tharman Shanmugaratnam, the Chancellor is Halimah Yacob, and the Pro-Chancellors are Edmund Cheng and Loo Choon Yong.
 Key academic leaders include President Professor Tan Tai Yong and Provost Professor Robbie Goh.

-The university is located at 463 Clementi Road (on the boundary of Bukit Timah and Clementi).
+The university is located at 463 Clementi Road.
 SUSS also uses external premises to conduct lessons.

 History

 SIM University (2005–2017)

-In 2005, SIM University (UniSIM) was a private university under the Singapore Institute of Management Group (SIM) established by Cham Tao Soon who became the first chancellor and chairman of UniSIM.
+In 2005, SIM University (UniSIM) was established as a private university under the Singapore Institute of Management Group (SIM).
+Cham Tao Soon became the first chancellor and chairman.

 On 12 October 2016, Acting Minister for Education (Higher Education and Skills) Ong Ye Kung announced that the government invited UniSIM to become Singapore's sixth autonomous university.
-Subsequently, on 11 November 2016, the SIM governing council voted in favour to bring the university under the ambit of the Ministry of Education (MOE).
+On 11 November 2016, the SIM governing council voted to bring the university under the ambit of the Ministry of Education (MOE).

-In 2017, UniSIM was restructured into the Singapore University of Social Sciences (SUSS) and ceased to be a member of the SIM Group.
-SUSS became Singapore's sixth autonomous university under the ambit of MOE.
+In 2017, UniSIM was restructured as the Singapore University of Social Sciences (SUSS) and ceased to be a member of the SIM Group.
+SUSS became Singapore's sixth autonomous university under MOE.